cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 you can apply conditional logic by using specially named fields.

 >   **Note**: While the Cloudant Query language has some similarities with MongoDB query documents,
-    these arise from a similarity of purpose and do not necessarily extend to commonality of function or result.
+    these similarities arise from a commonality of purpose and do not necessarily extend to equivalence of function or result.

 ### Selector basics